-In 2021, the company's gross profit was 22% of revenue, whereas in 2020, it was 25% of revenue.
-This was a result from increasing of cost of raw material especially stainless and steel which still continue in 2022.
+In 2022, the company's gross profit was 16% of revenue, whereas in 2021, it was 22% of revenue.
+This was a result from increasing of cost of raw material especially stainless, steel and coppe which still continue to trend higher.